Master Configuration Reference#

 image_id#

 Optional.
 The AMI ID of the Determined agent.
-Defaults to the latest GCP agent image.
+Defaults to the latest AWS agent image.

 tag_key#